 Every surgical procedure carries a slight risk, but LASIK has proven to be safe and effective.

 A very small percentage of patients report minor after-effects.
 Dry eye is the most commonly reported, followed by reports of nighttime glare.
 A 2014 FDA study documented the rare incidences of complications along with high patient satisfaction.
 More than 95% of patients in the study achieved 20/20 vision or better after their procedure and all were very satisfied with their results.
 A 2015 study reported a 98.5% patient satisfaction rate with the LASIK procedure overall.

 Does LASIK Hurt?

 You’ll experience virtually no pain during your LASIK procedure.
-Although you’ll be awake, your surgeon will numb your eyes with anesthetic eye drops.
+Although you’ll be awake, your surgeon will numb your eyes with anesthetic drops.
 The only sensation you might feel is pressure on the eye.
-In addition, you’ll be offered the option to take a mild sedative before your procedure to ensure that you feel calm, comfortable, and relaxed throughout the process.
+In addition, you’ll be offered the option to take a mild sedative before your laser vision correction procedure to ensure that you feel calm, comfortable, and relaxed throughout the process.